 Separation of (Server) Duties

 Long a preferred practice of traditional I.T. operations splitting Continuum over multiple servers has benefits, but also complicates the support process.
-A typical scenario would involve putting the MongoDB and MySQL databases on their own servers.
+A typical scenario would involve putting the MongoDB database on its own server.
 This allows for the server specifications and disk settings to be tailored for the specific database application use case.

 The Continuum services themselves can be spread across multiple servers.
 In practice this is done less frequently, but in those cases where it makes sense that is discussed further in sections to follow.
 Just keep in mind as the architecture spreads out over multiple servers the backup and restore process gets more complicated and requires detailed documentation and practice.